David Yuzva Clement

 Contact

-Dr. David Yuzva Clement is an adjunct research professor and contract lecturer in the School of Social Work, Carleton University (Canada), associate fellow at the International Centre for Counter-Terrorism (Netherlands), co-founder of the Inter-Faith Peace Initiative Bonn (Germany), and research advisor at the Canada Centre for Community Engagement and Prevention of Violence (Canada).
-He earned his Doctorate in Religious Studies from the University of Erfurt (Germany) by completing an interdisciplinary qualitative study on social work and countering violent extremism which examined interventions, knowledge, and attitudes of social workers practicing with youth at-risk of, or engaged, in religiously motivated violent extremism.
+Dr. David Yuzva Clement is an adjunct research professor and contract lecturer in the School of Social Work, Carleton University (Canada), Associate Fellow at the International Centre for Counter-Terrorism (Netherlands), co-founder of the Inter-Faith Peace Initiative Bonn (Germany), and research advisor at the Canada Centre for Community Engagement and Prevention of Violence (Canada).
+He earned his Doctorate in Religious Studies from the University of Erfurt (Germany) by completing an interdisciplinary qualitative study on social work and countering violent extremism which examined interventions, knowledge, and attitudes of social workers practicing with youth at-risk of radicalization, and with youth who have become involved in religiously motivated violent extremism.
 David’s interdisciplinary program of research centers on the improvement of preventing and countering violent extremism (P/CVE) through the development and evaluation of effective multi-sectoral, clinical, and educational programs, empirically demonstrating the importance of community-based and psychosocial approaches and services as key components of P/CVE.
 David’s research also focuses on advancing knowledge on children, youth, and families who are affected by violent extremism and extremist ideologies, as well as the interplay between community organizing, civic education, and democracy.
 Rethinking the intersection between social work and P/CVE in particular, David’s research establishes a nuanced understanding of contemporary challenges and effective solutions for policy and practice.

 Prior to receiving his doctorate in 2018, David contributed more than twelve years of research, community development, and social work practice within Germany, Turkey, Israel and Palestine.
 More recently, David successfully established and developed an evidence-based education initiative on P/CVE in the Faculty of Social Work at Akkon University (Germany) in 2022.
 In the following year, David was awarded a visiting fellowship at the International Centre for Counter-Terrorism (Netherlands) and led an EU-funded interdisciplinary policy support research paper for the Radicalisation Awareness Network (RAN) concerning exposure to online extremist content among children and multi-stakeholder prevention, education, and sociotechnical safeguards.
 In 2024, David was appointed as an member of the editorial board of the peer review journal Perspectives on Terrorism.
 Since 2019, David has advised the Government of Canada on P/CVE in local, national and international contexts.